-Radiation Monitoring with Radiosensitive Pure-Silica Core Ultra-Low Loss Optical Fiber
+Radiation Monitoring With Radiosensitive Pure-Silica Core Ultralow Loss Optical Fiber

-Luca Weninger, Student Member IEEE, Adriana Morana, Member IEEE, Cosimo Campanella, Member IEEE, Jeoffray Vidalot, Emmanuel Marin, Youcef Ouerdane, Aziz Boukenter, Rubén García Alía, Member IEEE, and Sylvain Girard, Senior Member IEEE
+Luca Weninger®, Student Member, IEEE, Adriana Morana®, Member, IEEE, Cosimo Campanella®, Member, IEEE, Jeoffray Vidalot®, Emmanuel Marin®, Youcef Ouerdane®, Aziz Boukenter®, Rubén García Alía®, Member, IEEE, and Sylvain Girard®, Senior Member, IEEE

-Abstract - This article presents a new prospect for radiation detection exploiting the high radiation sensitivity of an ultra-low loss pure-silica core optical fiber (ULL-PSCF).
-This fiber exhibits very high transient X-ray radiation-induced attenuation (RIA) levels from UV to IR during irradiation while its RIA quickly returns to a low permanent level after irradiation.
+Abstract-This article presents a new prospect for radiation detection exploiting the high radiation sensitivity of an ultralowloss pure-silica core optical fiber (ULL-PSCF).
+This fiber exhibits very high transient X-ray radiation-induced attenuation (RIA) levels from UV to IR during irradiation, while its RIA quickly returns to a low permanent level after irradiation.
 In this work, the RIA kinetics are investigated exposing the ULL-PSCF to multiple short irradiation runs at different dose rates.
-A pre-irradiation has been demonstrated to stabilize the response of the optical fiber and to make it even more appealing for radiation detection and monitoring.
-After this pre-irradiation treatment, the RIAs at 620 nm and 1310 nm in particular exhibit an ON/OFF behavior: the permanent RIA is nearly zero in-between irradiation and the transient RIA quickly increases up to dB/m level when the ULL-PSCF is exposed to X-rays.
-By varying the fiber length and adapting the interrogation setup, large ranges of doses and dose rates can be detected with this new class of optical fibers.
+Preirradiation has been demonstrated to stabilize the response of the optical fiber (OF) and to make it even more appealing for radiation detection and monitoring.
+After this preirradiation treatment, the RIAs at 620 and 1310 nm, in particular, exhibit an ON/OFF behavior: the permanent RIA is nearly zero in-between irradiation and the transient RIA quickly increases up to the dB/m level when the ULL-PSCF is exposed to X-rays.
+By varying the fiber length and adapting the interrogation setup, large ranges of doses and dose rates can be detected with this new class of OFs.

-Index Terms-Radiation detection, optical fibers, RIA, ionizing radiation, sensors, photonics.
+Index Terms-Ionizing radiation, optical fibers (OFs), photonics, radiation detection, radiation-induced attenuation (RIA), sensors.